archivesspace/tech-docs/src/content/docs/about/development.md

 End-to-end coverage is in `cypress/e2e/blog.cy.js`.
 Update these tests when you change blog markup, URLs, or visible behavior.

+## Adding new pages

+Adding a new page depends on whether the content is part of the docs collection or the blog collection.

+### Documentation pages

+Add a new documentation page by following this workflow:

+1. Create a Markdown file in the appropriate docs section directory under `src/content/docs/`.
+2. Add that page to `src/siteNavigation.json` in the correct section and in the correct order so it appears in the sidebar navigation.
+3. If the new page becomes the first page in its section, update the corresponding homepage hero link in `src/components/HomePage.astro` so the section link points to the new first page.

+Some section directories still contain legacy `index.md` pages from the old Tech Docs site.
+Those pages can still be routed (for example `/architecture` and `/architecture/index`), but they are not included in the sidebar since they are note listed in `src/siteNavigation.json`.

+### Blog posts

+Add a new blog post by creating a new Markdown file in `src/content/blog/` with the required frontmatter fields (`title`, `metaDescription`, `pubDate`, and `authors`).

+Optional fields (`teaser` and `updatedDate`) can also be added as needed.
+No `src/siteNavigation.json` changes are required for blog posts; valid files in the collection are included automatically when the site builds.

 ## Theme customization

 Starlight can be customized in various ways, including: